SyedSadi/seagull/README.md

 ---

-### 🧠 Our Guide & Mentor
+### Our Guide & Mentor

 A heartfelt appreciation to **[Maahad Mahmud](https://github.com/maahad767)**

 ---

-## 📚 Features
+## Features

-## 📘 Student Course Interaction
+## 📘 Course Interaction

-- 🔍 **Browse Available Courses**
+- **Browse Available Courses**
-  Students can explore and enroll in courses based on topics or tags.
+  Students can explore and enroll in courses based on topics, discovering relevant learning paths with ease.

-- 📺 **Watch Lessons**
+- **Watch Lessons**
-  Access embedded YouTube videos or uploaded lecture content within a clean viewer.
+  Access embedded YouTube videos for engaging, high-quality course content delivered directly in the platform.

-- 📄 **Download Materials**
+- **Download Materials**
-  Get access to slides, PDFs, and supplementary resources for offline learning.
+  Get access to PDFs and supplementary resources for offline learning, enhancing study flexibility.

-- ✅ **Track Progress**
-  Visual indicators mark completed lessons and materials.

-- 🧪 **Attempt Quizzes**
+- **Attempt Quizzes**
-  Participate in course quizzes with instant feedback and scoring.
+  Participate in course quizzes with instant feedback and scoring to reinforce learning and track progress.

+- **Instructor Course Management**
+  Instructors can create, update, and delete their own courses, tailoring content to meet student needs.

+- **Course Content Management**
+  Instructors can manage course materials, including lessons, PDFs, and quizzes, ensuring up-to-date and organized content.

 ---

 ## 🧠 Interactive Quizzes & Evaluation

-- ⏱️ **Timed Quiz Sessions**
+- **Timed Quiz Sessions**
   Students take quizzes under time constraints, simulating real test conditions.

-- 🧮 **Auto-Graded Scoring**
+- **Auto-Graded Scoring**
   Quiz submissions are automatically evaluated with instant feedback.

-- 🧾 **Detailed Result Breakdown**
+- **Detailed Result Breakdown**
   Students receive question-wise analysis, showing correct answers.

-- 📈 **Progress Tracking**
+- **Progress Tracking**
   Quiz performance is recorded and reflected in the student's profile

-- 🔄 **Re-attempts & Practice**
+- **Re-attempts & Practice**
   Instructors can allow multiple attempts for practice and learning reinforcement.

 ---

 ## 💬 Interactive Discussion Forum

-- 🗨️ **Threaded Conversations**
-  Students can create and reply to posts in a structured, thread-based layout.

-- 🧠 **Course-Specific Discussions**
-  Forums are tied to individual courses, keeping topics relevant and organized.
+- **Post Creation and Management**
+  Users can create, edit, and delete their own posts .

-- 🧹 **Toxicity Detection**
+- **Toxicity Detection**
   Posts are scanned in real-time using Hugging Face’s `unitary/toxic-bert` to prevent harmful or offensive content.

-- 👍 **Voting & Tagging**
-  Posts can be upvoted and tagged, helping highlight important or useful discussions.
+- **Tagging System**
+  Categorize posts with tags (e.g., "Python", "Django") for easy discovery and filtering of relevant topics.

+- **Nested Comments**
+  Engage in threaded, hierarchical comment discussions, powered by MPTT for seamless reply chains.

+- **Upvote/Downvote System**
+  Users can upvote or downvote posts to highlight quality content, with a vote score calculated as upvotes minus downvotes.

+- **Post Sorting Options**
+  Filter and sort posts by tags, recent activity, or most voted all-time.

+- **User Authentication**
+  Secure registration and login ensure personalized interactions with posts, comments, and votes.

 ---